310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}
 {% bubble Subaru %}
-Mrm, nah… I wanna make my way in life as an idol.
+Mm, nah… I wanna make my way in life as an idol.

 I mean, I won’t have any other choice if my situation gets bad enough, but~ I can make do with solo work at the moment.